Consensys/security-workshop-for-devs/README.md

 }
 ```

 Now we should be ready to go!
 Run Mythril Classic against the newly created file:

 ```bash
 $ myth -mexceptions -x token-with-backdoor-test.sol --max-transaction-count 3
 ```

+As you can see, in this case three transactions need to be sent in the correct order to violate the invariant.
+Again, it is useful to have a close look at Mythril's output and match it to the functions in the contract.

 ## What to Do Next